Jaded-Encoding-Thaumaturgy/JET-guide/docs/comparison.md

 Crops the source video by *n* pixels from the selected side.
 For example, `left=20` will remove 20 horizontal pixels starting from the left side. *This should be used on sources that use letterboxing or other form of borders.*

 !!! warning
-    If you are cropping with odd numbers, you will need to change the depth to 16-bit.
+    If you are cropping with odd numbers, you will need to convert your clip to 16-bit depth with 4:4:4 chroma subsampling.

 ```py